rneuhausler/coralModel-analyses/README.md

 Using the values set above, `coralModel.sh` calls `coralModelTest.py`.

-Within `coralModelTest.py`, you will find `runModel()` as well as some of the other functions defined in this one:
+Within `coralModelTest.py`, you will find `runModel()` with creates the reef described in the .sh file and uses `roll()` to update the given reef from the set number of timesteps.

 ```python
 def runModel(simulation):